 There are three broad camps represented in this vigorous debate.
 The “biology” camp argues that men and women are biologically different with few social influences causing these variations.
 The “abilities” camp views women as lacking in abilities and interests that are required for careers in science and engineering.
-The “societal influence” camp argues that rather than abilities, it’s the societal conditions that thwart women's’ interests in STEM careers.
-Each of these perspectives have received research attention making it possible to evaluate the arguments more objectively.
+The “societal influence” camp argues that rather than abilities, it’s the societal conditions that thwart women’s interests in STEM careers.
+Each of these perspectives has received research attention making it possible to evaluate the arguments more objectively.

 First, here’s a brief overview of the key perspectives on the root causes for gender differences.
 For each I highlight where the science supports and refutes specific claims.

 While these major theories help us organize our thinking about gender differences, what does the science say about specific capabilities of each gender?
 Are they really substantially different, and if so are they the result of biological differences or influenced by socialization?

 Meta-analytic studies of US data show that boys and girls are very similar in reading comprehension, vocabulary, and essay writing.
 Girls score slightly better in verbal fluency.
 One large cross-national study found larger gender differences, also favoring girls.
 In general, experts are in agreement that gender differences in verbal skills are small or negligible.

 Boys and girls are generally found to be similar in academic skills.
 Recent studies show some exceptions to this finding.
 A 2015 study investigating achievement in standardized tests found that girls in the United States scored substantially higher than boys in spelling and written expression.
 This was true across all age groups.
 While the reason for these differences was not systematically studied, the investigators suggest it may be due to gender differences in processing speed (girls tend to be faster on simple cognitive tasks) and better self-regulatory skills which are important for improving writing quality.